jacobemery/mongodb/README.md

-# Ansible playbooks to install and uninstall MongoDB for WSC lab
+# Ansible playbooks to install and uninstall MongoDB

 ## 1) Install Ansible:
 ~~~